inariksit/cclaw-zettelkasten/legal_ontology.md

 ### Legal core ontologies

-A legal core ontology defines basic concepts like _legal role_, _process_, _place_, _time_, etc. Typically, core ontologies have few concepts that are very general to the overall domain (legal domain, not subdomains like civil law), ordered from general to specific (e.g. [genus--differentia](https://en.wikipedia.org/wiki/Genus%E2%80%93differentia_definition)).
+A legal core ontology defines basic concepts like _legal role_, _process_, _place_, _time_, etc. Typically, core ontologies have few concepts that are very general to the overall domain (legal domain, not subdomains like civil law), ordered from general to specific (see [genus--differentia](https://en.wikipedia.org/wiki/Genus%E2%80%93differentia_definition)).
 Legal core ontologies don't get out of date very often: the knowledge is so generic and foundational that contents of individual laws rarely affect them.

 #### Example from 1930